MahirKhan2005/First-Java-programs/README.md

-# Contains the first java programs which I craeted.
+# Contains the first java programs which I created.